 The sales training stream focuses on capturing opportunities and creating revenue.
 This stream includes converting new leads into new clients, as well as repeat business, up-selling and cross-selling with existing clients.

-This stream is often a struggle for professionals who have a negative view of the concept of ‘sales’.
+This stream is often a struggle for employees who have a negative view of the concept of ‘sales’.
 They may view ‘selling’ as unprofessional.
-As a result, this stream must often begin with establishing a suitable sales framework or methodology which is appealing to those professionals and your business culture.
+As a result, this stream must often begin with establishing a suitable sales framework or methodology which is appealing to those employees and your organisation’s culture.
 Until your staff recognise that selling can be a positive experience for all parties, it is unlikely any other topics within this stream will be effective.

 Topics in the Sales stream include…